 - Balance the Blades: Industrial fans with many blades may need balance to run smoothly and efficiently.
 Unbalanced blades may produce vibrations, noise, and uneven airflow, reducing fan speed and efficiency.
 Balance blades with a kit or a pro.

-- Upgrade to a Higher-Speed Fan: If your industrial fan is outdated or not delivering enough airflow after performing the aforementioned procedures, consider changing to a higher-speed fan.
+- Upgrade to a Higher-Speed Fan: If your industrial fan is outdated or not delivering enough airflow after performing the procedures above, consider changing to a higher-speed fan.
 Consult an HVAC specialist for the finest industrial fans with greater RPM, airflow ratings, and motors.

 Industrial fans should always be used safely and according to the manufacturer’s instructions.
 Industrial fans are dangerous if mishandled.
-Before any maintenance or changes, switch off the fan and disconnect the power supply.
+Switch off the fan before any maintenance or changes and disconnect the power supply.
 If you are unfamiliar with industrial fan systems, get expert help.

 In conclusion, industrial fans must be maintained, adjusted, and upgraded to faster fans to increase fan speed.
 These recommendations will help your industrial fan run at full speed, delivering optimal airflow and ventilation in your industrial or commercial facility.

 5. Inline Fans:

 Inline fans, also known as duct fans or duct boosters, promote air circulation, expel stale air, and sustain airflow in ducted systems.
 How to speed up an inline fan:

 - Inspect the Power Supply: Like other fans, inline fans need a reliable power source to run at full speed.
 Connect the integrated fan to a voltage and current-capable power supply.
 If the power supply is insufficient, upgrade or call an electrician.